CJSSoftware/cjsicoins/README.md

 Minecraft Commands are only Configurable in the Streamers Admin Panel.

 ```
-This Software is subject to copyright and trademark ©️ 2025 CJSGaming iCoins
+This Software is subject to copyright and trademark. ©️ 2025  CJSGaming iCoins ®️
 ```